-Paul Seils leads is Director at the Peace Practice and Innovation unit at the European Institute of Peace (EIP).
+Paul Seils is Director at the Peace Practice and Innovation unit at the European Institute of Peace (EIP).
 He is a lawyer by profession.
 For more than twenty years he has worked in conflict and post conflict situations around the world, working with victims, governments and international organisations, focusing on the relationship between sustainable peace and justice.

 He lived and worked in Guatemala for five years after the end of the civil war there, designing and leading an investigation into the state’s genocide of Mayan groups in the 1980s.
 This proved a central element in the eventual prosecution of a former military dictator.